alam-ora/oracle-pgx/provision-environment/content_cs.md

 ## **STEP 3** : Create an SSH Key Pair

-You will be utilizing Oracle Cloud Infrastructure Compute instance (aka lab VM) for installing the required software components.
+You will be utilizing Oracle Cloud Infrastructure Compute instance (aka lab VM) for installing the Oracle software required for this lab.
 OCI Compute instances use SSH keys instead of passwords to authenticate remote users and to encrypt the communications between network endpoints.

 >The SSH (Secure Shell) protocol is a method to enable secure remote access and data transfers over insecure networks through Cryptography.
 >
 >An SSH key pair contains a private key and public key.
 You keep the private key on your computer and provide it every time you connect to the instance.
 The public key is kept on the compute instance.

-1. Using cloud shell, create a folder to store the SSH keys for the lab environment.
+1. Create a folder to store the lab environment SSH keys.

 ````
 <copy>mkdir -p ~/oracle-pg/keys